How to Organise Work on an Effective Product Research

 — In your opinion, do companies tend to care more about challenged people when it comes to product development?

 Yeah, mostly large companies and corporations.
 They understand the value and start investing in it, though not so fast.
 I’m happy that new research teams come up that work on inclusion, and there is a demand for such specialists!
 This means more and more companies want to make their digital interfaces inclusive.

 — Wrapping up our conversation, could you please give a relatable lifehack to product managers that don’t have the capacities yet, but want to develop great products very much?

 Do some research rather than no research at all.

 Steve Jobs once said a great thing that I couldn’t disagree with.
-“You’ve got to start with the customer experience and work backwards to the technology”.
+“You’ve got to start with the customer experience and work backward to the technology”.
 All insights are in the present, even undisclosed ones.